cecileung1208/Stock-Market-Trend-Analysis/README.md

   * Apply Conditional Formatting to the Yearly Price Change
 * Upon successfully displaying the above information, write another VBA script based on the results to determine the following:
   * Yearly annual increase in percent price change
-  * Yearly annual decrease in ppercent price change
+  * Yearly annual decrease in percent price change
   * Yearly annual total volume.
 * Repeat process for the Multiple Year Stock Data.

 ## Results

+Upon conducting the analysis from writing the VBA scripts for [individual stock analyis](https://github.com/cecileung1208/Stock-Market-Trend-Analysis/blob/main/Final%20Results/StockSummaryFinal.bas) and the [stock summary]((https://github.com/cecileung1208/Stock-Market-Trend-Analysis/blob/main/Final%20Results/StockChallengeFinal.bas)), the results are shown below for 2014-2016:

 2014

-Based on the results in the below image, the 2014 results show that:

  * Ticker DM has the Maximum % Price Increase at 5,581.60%
  * Ticker CBO has the Minimum % Price Decrease at 95.73%
  * Ticker BAC has the Highest Stock Volume at 21,595,474,700 shares